helixyte/everest-demo/docs/building.rst

 Building *everest* applications
 ===============================

-In this section, you will find a step-by-step guide on how to build a ``REST``ful application with :mod:`everest`.
+In this section, you will find a step-by-step guide on how to build a RESTful application with :mod:`everest`.
+If you are too impatient to go through the theory behind ``everest`` and just want to see the sample application in action, you can jump straight to :ref:`here <running-the-application>`.

 1. The application
 ------------------